Dashcam and Sentry Mode

 - Exclude Work: Sentry Mode does not operate at the location you set as Work in your Favorites list, but operates at any other parking location.
 Set your Work location the same way you set your Home location.

-Exclude Favorites: Sentry Mode does not operate at any location in your Favorites list, but activates at any other parking location.NoteTo recognize a location listed as Home, Work, or a Favorite, Model X must be parked within 10 meters of the saved location.
+Exclude Favorites: Sentry Mode does not operate at any location in your Favorites list, but activates at any other parking location.NoteTo recognize a location listed as Home, Work, or a Favorite, Model Y must be parked within 32 feet (10 meters) of the saved location.

 Manually turning Sentry Mode on or off using the touchscreen or the mobile app overrides your Home, Work, or Favorite exclusion preferences until the next time you drive.